Meng-lab-hub/Meng-lab-hub/README.md

 Hi, my name is Khongmeng Kormoua.
 An electrical engineering graduate from Budapest University of Technology and Economics at Budapest, Hungary.
-Now, currently working with Lane Xang Mineral Limited, a subsidiary of Chifeng Jilong Gold Mining Co., Ltd.
+Currently working with Lane Xang Mineral Limited, a subsidiary of Chifeng Jilong Gold Mining Co., Ltd.

 During University, I am have done many projects regarding a wide range of topic including: PCB design, AI, Microcontroller programming, Automation with PLC, Database, Client Application, etc. I am pretty much interest in a lot of things and quite flexible.